Policies & Student Expectations

 If a course does not run, International students who have paid for the course will receive a full refund, which will be mailed within 3-4 weeks.

-1. Academic Completion: Students will receive a final report card with the percent and letter grade.
+1. Academic Completion: Students will receive a final report card with a percent and letter grade.
 Interim reports will be issued two weeks into the course.

-2. Final assessments: final assessments will be determined by each individual teacher.
+2. Final assessments will be determined by each individual teacher.